 It had been a careful and long drive, it was always best that way, not too slow and correct, but no speeding, obeying the law.

-The driver turned down a road then into a stony lane, stopped, got out and undid a gate, opened the back and beckoned them through, then following up with Jenny over his shoulder whom he now dumped on the divan.
+The driver turned down a road then into a stony lane, stopped, got out and undid a gate, opened it and beckoned them through, then followed up with Jenny over his shoulder whom he now dumped on the divan.

 The other two stood in the living room, curtains closed, Laura now sunk to the carpet.
 When you’re in a house not your own, when it’s not your decor, when your sister has just been murdered and left for dead, when the killer is right here with you …